Most of us feel sad, anxious, low or stressed, from time to time.

 Every year more than two million people in the UK become carers.
 One in every eight adults in the UK is a carer and many of these are supporting people with dementia.
 Often people who provide emotional, physical or practical support for family, friends or relatives, would not recognise themselves as a carer.
 You may be taking on a caring role for the first time and don’t know what to expect and it is easy to neglect your own needs and interests when you are busy caring for someone else.

-TalkingSpace Plus will be running a group for people who are caring for a friend or relative who has dementia.
+TalkingSpace Plus runs a group for people who are caring for a friend or relative who has dementia.

 What is CBT for dementia carers?

 Most carers of people with dementia experience feelings of burden and stress from time to time.